 How to make a complaint

-When you buy goods or services you have rights and protections under Irish and EU consumer law.
+When you buy goods, services or digital content or services, you have rights and protections under Irish and EU consumer law.
 However, things can go wrong after buying something and you may want to complain to the seller.

 If you have a problem with a product or service, or you feel you were treated unfairly or misled, you should: